CHAPTER 2 - The Cat called Gary 5!

 CHAPTER 3 - The Morning After

 I woke up under a car, kind of jammed against

 the tyres.
 I was wet and had mud in my mouth and my head was

 hurting but thank God I was alive.
 I could not really work

 I could see the sea and, where the ravine

-usually was, there was a big river, with great big stones.
-And mud - mud, mud, mud everywhere.
+usually was, there was a big river, with great big stones and mud - mud, mud, mud everywhere!
 You could not see the

 road because of the mud.
 I had a big lump on my head.
 And where was my puppy ?
 I called her and looked

 and looked.
 People were standing in the street just looking.

 down and wires everywhere.
 I could not understand how

 went to look, but it was a bigger dog.